preethamcoder/WhatsApp-Messenger-Bot/README.md

 # How does this work?
 The user will run the script, and then enter the name of the contact on WhatsApp.
 Then, he/she will be prompted to enter the message.
 A selection will follow, where the user can choose to message or spam the given contact.
 Enter the number of messages and the same message will be sent n times.

+# Usage:
+Install everything in the requirements.txt file.
+Clone this repo: git clone https://github.com/preethampython101/WhatsApp-Messenger-Bot.git Modify the path to your local one.
+Run the file with either of the commands below! python3 whatsappbot.py or python whatsappbot.py

 # Issues?
 Feel free to mention them!